Honors Submission Schedule, 2014-2015

-Friday, September 27: Prospectus: The prospectus should include an abstract or description of the subject and the problem or question(s) that the student is exploring, and, to the extent possible, a preliminary (or working) hypothesis (1-2 pages,single-spaced).
+Friday, September 26: Prospectus: The prospectus should include an abstract or description of the subject and the problem or question(s) that the student is exploring, and, to the extent possible, a preliminary (or working) hypothesis (1-2 pages,single-spaced).
 It should include a preliminary bibliography of primary and secondary sources, and a preliminary outline of the essay.
 Individual advisors may also require a preliminary annotated bibliography at this time.
 This first assignment creates a working document that the student will continue to develop as the research and analysis progresses.
-(Please give one copy of the prospectus to each reader on your advisory committee, and one to the History Department coordinator).
+(Please give one copy of the prospectus to each reader on your advisory committee).

 Friday, October 17: The student will submit an 6-8 page paper, double-spaced, which a) presents the subject, and the working hypothesis, b) places the honors projection into the relevant historiographical and theoretical literature, and c) describes the methodology for collecting and analyzing the sources.
 At the discretion of the advisor, d) the student will also submit an annotated bibliography at this time.
 This assignment might represent a first thinking through of the introduction to the essay.